epfl-ada/ada-2022-project-souvladaki/README.md

 ## Proposed Timeline
+Here, we propose an indicative timeline that we will follow through the project.
-* Step 1.
+* P-M1.
 Enrich our initial analysis with more insights (using Pandas, Matplotlib, Numpy, BeatifulSoup and NetworkX)
     * Proposed deadline: Milestone P2 deadline, 18/11/2022
 * Step 2.
 Create a family of functions to be able to get the positions of the links in the article (using Pandas and BeatifulSoup) and start making initial steps towards this direction.
     * Proposed deadline: